Economics for Busy People

 Part 8: How Can Politics Shape (Or Mis-shape) The Economy?

-We Need Honest Money, Not Controlled Money
+We Need Honest Money

-We Can Crash When Money Gets Cheap For The Wrong Reasons
+We Can Crash When Cheap Money Lies

 We Often Protect Producers At The Expense Of Consumers